 30-100THB ($1-$3USD) per meal

-Eating from street food stalls throughout Thailand is a great way to see what the local cuisine is like.
-You can’t go more than a few metres in most cities without seeing something frying, boiling or roasting on a rickety old cart surrounded by tiny plastic chairs.
-I can honestly say that these stalls sell some of the most delicious rice, meat and noodles I’ve ever eaten.
+Street food in Thailand is not only budget-friendly but also delicious!
+You can’t go more than a few metres in most cities without seeing oodles of noodles being sold from rickety old carts surrounded by tiny plastic chairs.
+Trust us when we say, these stalls sell some of the most delicious rice, meat and noodles you’ll find!

 Cost of Restaurant Food in Thailand

-70-150+THB ($5+USD) per dish
+50-150THB+ ($1.50-3USD+) per dish

 Cost of Water in Thailand

-7-15THB (25-50 cents) for 1.5 litres
+8-20THB ($0.25-0.60USD) for 1.5 litres

-A good way to save on water when travelling in Thailand is to pick up a filter water bottle so you can filter water from almost any source and not have to worry about buying single-use plastic bottles every day.
+A good way to save money on water is to pick up a filter water bottle so you don’t have to worry about buying single-use plastic bottles every day.
 Failing that, some hostels provide clean drinking water for a small fee.
-If you have a reusable bottle, make the most of it!
+If you have a reusable travel bottle, make the most of it!

 Cost of Beer in Thailand